Theycallmeinsane/Distributed_Sentiment_Analysis/README.md

 # Distributed_Sentiment_Analysis
-Distributed Sentiment Analysis using Pyspark on IMDB movie review dataset
+Distributed Sentiment Analysis using PySpark on the IMDB movie review dataset involves leveraging Spark's distributed computing capabilities to efficiently process and analyze large volumes of text data.
+By distributing the workload across multiple worker nodes, PySpark enables quick training of Word Embeddings, a crucial step in natural language processing tasks like sentiment analysis.
+This distributed approach accelerates the training process, allowing for more efficient utilization of resources and faster model iteration.